wattsworth/joule/docs/streams.rst

   cannot keep up with the input and the Joule Pipe buffers are accumulating data.

-.. currentmodule:: joule.client
+.. currentmodule:: joule

-.. class:: JoulePipe
+.. class:: NumpyPipe

   .. method:: read(flatten=False)